-The start of the 2020 school year has brought with it many challenges, one of which being the closure of many public and private schools.
+The start of the 2020 school year has brought with it many challenges, one of which is the closure of many public and private schools.
 The closure of schools has left a large population of students having to adapt to virtual learning.
 Increasingly, students are struggling with this "new normal," and it's likely to continue until we have a vaccine on the market for COVID-19.
-That means more virtual learning for students and higher risk of cyber-attacks for schools.
+That means more virtual learning for students and a higher risk of cyber-attacks for schools.
 While schools have only been virtually or hybrid teaching for a few weeks now, there is already evidence that schools and academic institutions are seeing more cyber-attacks.

 Cyberattacks have been on the rise to specifically disrupt the online learning environment.
 For instance, a teenage hacker used a Distributed Denial-of-Service (DDoS) attack to take down a server, and ultimately the online class.
 DDoS seems to be the primary way of attacking an academic institution, with ransomware as a close second.
 Between July and August, statistics show that cyber-attacks are up 30% compared to the two previous months.
 This trend isn't just affecting the US it's also becoming more common in both Europe and Asia with an increase of about 25%.

-Here are a few tips from the security professionals for security professionals, students and parents to reduce the risk of becoming a victim to these types of attacks, to the students and even the parents.
+Here are a few tips from the security professionals for security professionals, students, and parents to reduce the risk of becoming a victim to these types of attacks, to the students and even the parents.

 Tips for the Security professionals